Click here to

 - Along with the application you must also submit a letter of executive director, stating your practice's commitment to the Reach Out and Read program.
 (Details on how to submit the letter and application are provided in the application.)
 Once this is received, your site's status is "Application Complete".

-- Applications completed by the third Monday of each month are reviewed by the Reach Out and Read Application Review Committee
+- Applications completed by the second Monday of each month are reviewed by the Reach Out and Read Application Review Committee